ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/networking-architecture.md

 # Networking architecture decisions
 {: #networking-architecture}

-Let's write a short description...
+The following tables summarize the networking architecture decisions for the Web App cross-region resiliency pattern.

 ## Enterprise connectivity architecture decisions
 {: #enterprise-connectivity}

-And, then let's introduce the table.
-Something like: "The following are enterprise connectivity architecture decisions for this design."
+The following are enterprise connectivity architecture decisions for this design.

 | Architecture Decision | Requirement | Alternative | Decision | Rationale |
 | -------------- | -------------- | -------------- | -------------- | -------------- |